HttpAnimation/StratumOS/README.md

-# MainTemplate/stable
+# StratumOS/stable
-A template I use
+A os made for existing os's because why replace one.